-|Organizational skills||Diagnosis||Therapeutics and Management|
+|Organizational skills||Diagnosis||Therapeutics and management|

-In awarding the final result on the examination, consideration is given to any observations made by the physician examiner at each of the stations regarding the candidate’s ability to demonstrate the ethical and professional behaviour needed to enter postgraduate training.
+In awarding the final result on the examination, consideration is given to any observations made by the physician examiner at each of the stations on the candidate’s ability to demonstrate the ethical and professional behaviour needed to enter postgraduate training.

 More detailed information on NAC examination scoring can be found on the Scoring page.

-Content for the NAC examination is developed by the NAC Examination Committee – a group of physicians from across the country with expertise in multiple medical disciplines.
+Content for the NAC Examination is developed by the NAC Examination Committee – a group of physicians from across the country with expertise in multiple medical disciplines.
 The Examination Committee meets on a regular basis to develop and review content and set standards based on the expected performance of a graduate from a Canadian medical school.

 Learn more about the NAC Examination Committee.

-The NAC examination is currently delivered through provincial IMG assessment programs in Alberta, British Columbia, Ontario, Manitoba, Nova Scotia and Quebec.
+The NAC Examination is currently delivered through provincial IMG assessment programs in Alberta, British Columbia, Ontario, Manitoba, Nova Scotia and Quebec.